 Main reason for not having a process Do you plan to introduce a process?
-Comment i.
+Comment -------------------------------------- ------------------------------------- --------- i.
 Sustainability risks and opportunities, inclusive of climate change, are considered within the annual risk review process.
 In addition, as part of the process to set the Incitec Pivot Sustainability Strategy, a small cross-business sustainability risk exposure team was created in 2009 ahead of the introduction of a carbon pricing mechanism in Australia.
 This team established the position of Vice President Sustainability, who interacts with policy makers regarding regulatory changes and keeps abreast of industry and customer directions regarding industry responses and emerging customer needs related to climate change.
-This position reports to the CFO, providing collection of information to influence the business strategy.
+During the reporting period, this position reported to the CFO, providing collection of information to influence the business strategy.